 Chicken - Serve these air fryer tomatoes with Italian Chicken Cutlets and rice or pilaf.

-Breakfast - I love the idea of an English breakfast, but to make it simple at home, try just having these tomatoes with some fried eggs and toast (and bacon if you want them!)
+Breakfast - I love the idea of an English breakfast with these tomatoes, smoked sausage in air fryer, fried eggs and toast (and bacon or beans if you want them!)
 They would also be delicious with Sausage Spinach Quiche.

 Steak - Have these tomatoes alongside a seared or grilled steak.

 Bowls - Add these on top of a grain bowl or protein-based bowl of your choice, like this Warm Grain Bowl with Goat Cheese and Greens.

 Boards - Try adding these tomatoes to a cheese or charcuterie board.